Trethomas: History

-The ground on which the colliery stood is yet to be re-developed.
-The ground has reportedly high concentrations of Benzines in the soil at present and therefore it would be dangerous to re-use in its present condition.
+The ground on which the colliery stood is yet to be redeveloped.
+The ground reportedly has high concentrations of benzines in the soil and therefore it would be dangerous to reuse in its present condition.
 This is one major blight on the landscape.
 Caerphilly County Borough Council inherited most of the land and face a difficult situation; cleaning up the land would more than likely cost more than what the land is worth, so restoration work in the future is unlikely.

 It is worthy of note that, during World War II, German aircraft actually dropped bombs, both incendiary and active, on the top of Caerphilly Mountain (visitors to the area will find it still full of craters) mistaking it for the Bedwas/Trethomas mountain where the intention was to eliminate the National Benzol 'plant' which produced aviation fuels from the coal as by-products.

-Since the demise of the collieries further up the valley, the Rhymney River, which passes through Trethomas, has gone from being a contaminated, black monstrosity, to a clean, aromatic river, now teeming with wildlife and fish after many barren years.
+Since the closure of the collieries further up the valley, the previously heavily contaminated Rhymney River, which passes through Trethomas, has become a clean river, now teeming with wildlife and fish after many barren years.

 The 'Fountain Bridge' on the main road between Trethomas and Waterloo was so named because, for many years, prior to road alterations, there was a free running spring at the roadside close to the site of the bridge.
 The point where the spring emerged was fashioned into a stone 'fountain well' which was regrettably demolished during the road works to improve the road.

 Over many years, Trethomas has continually expanded in all directions, not only in industry, but in housing as well, so much so that it is now difficult to work out exactly where Bedwas ends and Trethomas starts.
-Today notable residents include Jeff Whitefoot (Bedwas, Cardiff and Wales Lions rugby player), Councillor Elizabeth Aldworth who became the Lady Mayor of Caerphilly County Borough Council in 2006 and local legend Rachel Ball.
+Today, notable residents include Jeff Whitefoot (Bedwas, Cardiff and Wales Lions rugby player).

 Health research

-Men from Trethomas participate in one of the world's longest running epidemiology studies - The Caerphilly Heart Disease Study.
+Men from Trethomas participate in one of the world's longest running epidemiology studies – the Caerphilly Heart Disease Study.
 Since 1979, a representative sample of adult males born between 1918 and 1938, living in Caerphilly and the surrounding villages of Abertridwr, Bedwas, Machen, Senghenydd and Trethomas, have participated in the study.
 A wide range of health and lifestyle data have been collected throughout the study and have been the basis of over 400 publications in the medical press.
 A notable report was on the reductions in vascular disease, diabetes, cognitive impairment and dementia attributable to a healthy lifestyle.